 Study Art History to learn about the worlds of visual and material culture, sculpture, photography, architecture, craft, new media, digital art, performance art, and more.
 When you immerse yourself in the study of art, past and present, you enter into an engaging conversation about culture and creativity that started hundreds of years ago.
 In our flexible program within the Faculty of Fine Arts, you focus on artistic periods that interest you.
 You perform academic research, learning to write formally and extensively about art.
 Whether you become a scholar or an artist, art history teaches you a language for creative expression that is the perfect entrée to any creative enterprise.

-As a student in Art History, you will have the opportunity to develop a wide range of skills listed below.
+As a student in Art History, you will have the opportunity to develop a wide range of skills, some of which are listed below.
 Your transferrable skills can be applied to many different jobs and situations that go beyond your field of study.

 Conduct research, analyze and evaluate information to make a good judgement or conclusion

 Below are examples of work settings where you can gain experience and develop your skills in your field of study.
 For more information about employers hiring in your field, visit the Student Success Resource Centre.

 Adult education centers

 Arts and crafts retailers

 Colleges and universities